-Our accreditation scheme aligns the criteria and process for accreditation with the learning outcomes described in the QAA’s subject benchmark statement for geography and seeks to complement existing institutional quality assurance processes.
+The criteria and process for our accreditation scheme seek to complement existing institutional quality assurance processes.

 Receiving accreditation for a programme may:

-Signal to students and employers (via KIS data and marketing materials) that a department’s teaching and learning is aligned with professional development, and that it is committed to their future using geographical knowledge, understanding, skills and approaches
+Signal to students and employers (via KIS data and marketing materials) that a department’s teaching and/or learning activity is aligned with professional development, and that it is committed to their future using geographical knowledge, understanding, skills and approaches.

 Encourage programme leaders and other staff to engage in a quality self-assessment process, which will contribute towards existing measures for continuous quality improvement in departments and institutions.